How to Prevent Dog Bites And Fights

 Here are practical rules to follow when out with your dog:

-- Keep a short, relaxed lead: A lead one to one-and-a-half metres long gives you control without making your dog feel trapped.
+• Keep a short, relaxed lead: A lead one to 1.2 to 1.8 metres (just below or above 5 ft, depending on size of dogs) gives you control without making your dog feel trapped.
 Avoid retractable leads in busy areas, as they give too much slack and make it hard to react quickly.
 Most dog trainers and vets are not fans, as they can tangle.

 Guardians should also teach their dogs “Leave it” and “Come away” commands for quick redirection.
 This helps avoid quarrels or unwanted sniffing with other dogs.